L\'evy flights as an emergent phenomenon in a spatially extended system: Introduction

 In this work we present the first explicit example of a spatially extended system which exhibits superdiffusion without explicitly being driven by $\alpha$-stable noise.
 The anomalous diffusion is an entirely emergent behaviour.
-In particular, we consider the well studied stochastic Landau-Lifshitz-Gilbert (sLLG) equation \cite{LandauLifshitz35,Gilbert55,Gilbert04} which describes the magnetisation along a one-dimensional wire.
+In particular, we consider the well studied stochastic Landau-Lifshitz-Gilbert (sLLG) equation \cite{LandauLifshitz35,Gilbert55,Gilbert04} which describes magnetisation along a one-dimensional wire.
 We will show that the location of the magnetisation interface of the front solution experiences superdiffusion.
-We remark that this is different to the superdiffusion observed in spin transport in one-dimensional spin chains which was shown to fall into the Kardar-Parisi-Zhang (KPZ) universality class \cite{Znidaric11,LjubotinaEtAl19,DeNardisEtAl20,Bulchandani20,BulchandaniEtAl20,BulchandaniEtAl21,WeiEtAl22}.
-In there superdiffusion is manifested in the hopping of spins across sites and is {\em{described}} in the KPZ equation through the particular scaling of the correlation function.
-Instead in this work superdiffusion is directly observable as a L\'evy flight in the front solution's location.
+We remark that this is different to the superdiffusion observed in spin transport in one-dimensional spin chains which is a discrete finite dimensional microscopic model underlying the sLLG equation.
+Such spin systems were shown to fall into the Kardar-Parisi-Zhang (KPZ) universality class \cite{Znidaric11,LjubotinaEtAl19,DeNardisEtAl20,Bulchandani20,BulchandaniEtAl20,BulchandaniEtAl21,WeiEtAl22}.
+In the finite-dimensional spin chains superdiffusion is manifested in the hopping of spins across sites and is {\em{described}} in the KPZ equation through the particular scaling of the correlation function.
+Instead in this work superdiffusion is directly observable in the SPDE as a L\'evy flight of the location of the front solution.
+Similarly, in the context of fluid dynamics and hydrodynamic transport, PDEs were introduced to describe transport of solute particles in stratified porous media subject to random-shear which exhibit superdiffusion \cite{MatheronDeMarsily80,CecconiEtAl23}.
+The superdiffusive behaviour in these random-shear models, however, again does not manifests itself in the solution of the transport PDE.
+Instead, the PDE describes the probability density function of random particles subject to vertical shear which experience superdiffusive dispersion in the latidudinal direction.
+Moreover, the superdiffusion is pre-described by the particular choice of the vertical shear profile.
+In contrast, the sLLG equation we consider here does not comprise any built-in mechanism which may lead us to suspect any anomalous diffusion and the anomalous diffusion is in that sense an emergent property.